centreon/centreon-documentation/versioned_docs/version-23.10/installation/technical.md

 ### Remote Server

-The distributed architecture with Remote sever includes three types of entities:
+The distributed architecture with Remote server includes three types of entities:

 * A Centreon Central server to configure monitoring and to display and operate on collected data
 * One or more Centreon Remote servers to display and operate on a subset of collected data